 In the first step, the user gets a notification about the requirement to set the account up for multi-factor authentication.

-To set multi-factor authentication up, you need to let the system know how you want to be contacted.
+To set up multi-factor authentication, you need to let the system know how you want to be contacted.

 The system submits a challenge to you and you need to respond.

 When an administrator has configured a policy for sign-in risks, the affected users are notified when they try to sign in.

 The user is informed that something unusual was detected about their sign-in, such as signing in from a new location, device, or app.